hay-kot/scaffold/docs/docs/scaffold-rc.md

   email: joebags@donus.gonuts
 ```

+!!! tip
+    Note that defaults are only used for text type questions at this time.

 ## Aliases

 The `aliases` section allows you to define key/value pairs as shortcuts for a scaffold path.
 This is useful to shorten a reference for a specific scaffold.